oskarirauta/splash/README.md

 ___Examples___
 The commands below are use-cases from **Setup** utility.

-`/splash --message="Clue OS" --xpoint=-2021 -y5 --head`
+`splash --message="Linux OS" --xpoint=-2021 -y5 --head`
-> Displays "Clue OS" text message on the top-right corner of the screen (relative coordinates).
+> Displays "Linux OS" text message on the top-right corner of the screen (relative coordinates).
 This message will not be removed by the next command and will not be stored in memory.

 `splash --message="System Setup" -x5 -y5 --keep`